 The problem of computing the moments given a measure is straight forward and requires little attention, whereas the inverse problem of recovering a nonnegative measure $d\mu$ from a sequence of numbers $m := (m_1, \dots, m_M)$ is a classical problem in mathematics \cite{ akhiezer1965classical, krein1977themarkov, lasserre2009moments}.
 Although this inverse problem is in general ill-posed and there may be an infinite family of solutions, the set of moments still gives valuable macro-scale information about the distribution.
 For example they can be used to give an estimate of the distribution with a resolution that depends on the kernel functions chosen and the accuracy of the moments, or to bound the mass of the measure in a given region \cite{karlsson2013uncertainty, marzetta1984power}.
 From the perspective of multi-agent systems this means that, e.g., in an evacuation scenario, we could answer questions regarding bounds or estimates on the number of individuals that are located in a certain area.

 Moment problems also occur in many application areas, such as spectral estimation \cite{stoica2005spectral}, optimal control \cite{hernandez1996linear, gaitsgory2009linear}, and modeling the distribution of stochastic processes in, e.g., a chemical plant \cite{singh2011approximate} or an electrical or mechanical system \cite{ghusinga2017approximate}.
-Polynomial moments have also been used previously in literature on collective leader-follower problem for crowd control \cite{yang2015shaping}, as they can be used to achieve a certain polygon shape \cite{milanfar1995reconstructing}.
+Polynomial moments have also been used in the literature on collective leader-follower problems for crowd control \cite{yang2015shaping}, as they can be used to achieve polygon shapes \cite{milanfar1995reconstructing}.